 By Raul J. Rodriguez M.D., DABPN, DABAM, MRO

-The first step in treating depression is identification of symptoms and making an accurate diagnosis.
+The first step in treating depression is the identification of symptoms and making an accurate diagnosis.
 Depression feels bad.
 Feeling bad may encompass any combination of a sad or depressed mood, low energy, low self-esteem, poor concentration, increased feelings of guilt, feelings of hopelessness and helplessness, and a general slowing down of physical movement.
 A diminished capacity for enjoyment, especially with activities that would normally be pleasurable, is an especially telling sign.
-Emotional shifts including tearfulness and irritability are also frequently seen.
-This may all be further complicated by the use of alcohol or drugs in a desperate attempt to feel better.
+Emotional shifts including tearfulness and irritability are also frequent.
+This may all worsen with the use of alcohol or drugs in a desperate attempt to feel better.
 Any combination of these symptoms to any degree that affects happiness or the ability to function would indicate that some form of a mood disorder is present.
 A psychiatrist would be the physician specialist most skilled and qualified to make a specific diagnosis and give recommendations for treatment.

 Treatment for depression has come a long way.
 The holistic approach that treats the patient as a whole has grown in both popularity and effectiveness.
 Newer psychotherapies, vitamins, exercise therapy, nutrition, meditation, art, yoga, and acupuncture have all taken on a greater role.
 Patients no longer have to rely on just medication and basic psychotherapy.
-These elements are not definitive treatments in their own right, but when used in combination can be very powerful.
-Much of this benefit is derived from affecting the human mind-body connection.
+These elements are not definitive treatments in their own right.
+But, when in combination, it can be very powerful.
+Much of this benefit is from affecting the human mind-body connection.

 What is done to the body will directly affect the human brain.
 [Exercise] gets a depressed brain moving in a way that is not easily replicated by other means.